bauripalash/bauripalash/README.md

 🌾 <https://palashbauri.in>

 - 🏫 Study :
-    * Currently doing Bachelor's in English Literature at NSOU
+    * Currently doing Bachelor's in English Literature at NSOU (2022 - Present)
     * Diploma in Elementary Education (2020-2022)
 - 🔭 I’m currently working on :
     * Publishing my First Book